-This chapter provides a synopsis of the upgrades and additions process.
-For details on the upgrade process and administration required, see AT&T System 75-System Upgrades and Additions, 555-200-106, and AT&T System 75-Administration, 555-200-500.
+This chapter provides an overview of the upgrades and additions process.
+For details on the upgrades and additions process and administration required, see AT&T System 75 XE-System Upgrades and Additions, 555-201-106, and AT&T System 75 Administration, 555-200-500.